-As shown in Figure H-12, a sharp spike in housing production in 2017 and 2020 primarily reflected large new multifamily developments.
+As shown in Figure H-11, a sharp spike in housing production in 2017 and 2020 primarily reflected large new multifamily developments.
 Edgewood is experiencing a steady increase in new units permitted, with the greatest share of new units originating from multifamily buildings (51%) or detached single-family homes (47%).
 However, the total number of new units permitted in 2022 to 2023 was lower than prior years.
 Only 2% of new homes fell into 'middle housing' types, which describes moderate density housing such as duplexes and triplexes.

-Figure H-12.
-City of Edgewood Housing Permit Changes, 2016-2023
+Figure H-11.
+Citywide Housing Permit Changes, 2016-2023